 The Jury Clerk will randomly call names to be the official jurors during the 2 or 3 week term.
 If your name is not called, you will be excused and are not eligible to serve again for 24 months.

 If there are scheduled trials to begin that day, you will be sent to the assigned courtroom.
 Please be prepared to possibly be there the whole day.
-The Judge will tell you about the case and administer the oath, in which you promise to truthfully answer all questions asked of you by the court and attorneys.
+The Judge presiding over the trial will tell you about the case and administer the oath, in which you promise to truthfully answer all questions asked of you by the court and attorneys.
 You may request the court to accommodate for you to privately answer any questions you find personal or uncomfortable.

 Remember: Questions are not intended to embarrass you.
 They are to ensure jurors have no opinions or past experiences which might prevent them from making an impartial decision.